 The Morpurgo de Nilma’s tomb holds the burials of eight members of this lineage, born between Gorizia and Egypt.
 Its fortunes began in the second half of the Nineteenth century, thanks to Carlo Marco, a very successful entrepreneur and banker.

 Initially it was an enclosure with multiple individual tombs, but between 1924 and 1925 Mario Morpurgo de Nilma, son of Carlo Marco’s brother, entrusted architect Umberto Nordio to build this imposing neoclassical tempietto.

-If you wish to know more, touch the button on the right.
+If you wish to know more, click here.